zealbell/WobbleMeshImageView/README.md

 he said only a 10yrs in advance coreldraw update could cure the damage

-> Ok that was really stupid! no doubt
+> Ok that was really stupid!!! no doubt!
-> But at the very least we can all agree
+> but at the very least we can all agree
-> creativity is a function of stupidity
+> creativity is a function of stupidity,
-> Mathematically this can be expressed as
+> Mathematically it can be expressed as
 > Creativity = Stupidity + Craziness
-> I am not in any way proving am stupid, just a bit unsane if that helps.
+> I am not in any way proving am stupid, I am just a tiny bit unsane if that helps.